-- Differentiating tasks to ensure all children can access the learning and curriculum. - Monitoring and ensuring progress of all children in the class. - Planning and overseeing provision of support through the teaching assistants within their class.
+- Differentiating tasks to ensure all children can access the learning and curriculum. - Making reasonable adjustments to allow and ensure individuals to access all elements of the learning and curriculum, e.g. movement breaks. - Monitoring and ensuring progress of all children in the class, including the monitoring of behaviour and assessing impact of any strategies implemented. - Planning and overseeing provision of support through the teaching assistants within their class.